FileCloud on AWS - User Deployment Guide

 Architecture Diagrams

 To access FileCloud, you only need port 80 (http) or 443 (https).
-We strongly recommend to use 443 and only allow SSL access.
+We strongly recommend you use 443 and only allow SSL access.
 Depending on the underlying OS, you may need to open up port 22 (SSH access) and 3389 (Remote Desktop) for managing the FileCloud instance.
 Our recommended security practice is to specify the IP range for SSH and Remote Desktop instead of opening it for access from anywhere.

-- An asymmetric key pair (private/public) known as "Master" key is generated with the optional master password.
+- An asymmetric key pair (private/public) known as Master key is generated with the optional master password.

-- A symmetric key known as "Plain File" key is generated.
+- A symmetric key known as Plain File key is generated.

-- The File key created in step 2 is encrypted using the Master private key resulting in an "Encrypted File" key.
+- The File key created in step 2 is encrypted using the Master private key resulting in an Encrypted File key.

 Additional details on the keys: